What is biotechnology?

 So what is new and why is biotechnology receiving so much attention?

 During the 1960s and 1970s our understanding of biology reached a point where we could begin to use the smallest parts of organisms, their cells and molecules, in addition to using whole organisms.
-A more appropriate definition in the new sense of the word is "New" Biotechnology - the use of cellular and molecular processes to solve problems or make products.
+A more appropriate definition in the new sense of the word is "new" biotechnology - the use of cellular and molecular processes to solve problems or make products.

 We can get a better handle on the meaning of the word "biotechnology" by simply changing the singular noun to its plural form, "biotechnologies," because biotechnology is a collection of technologies that capitalize on the attributes of cells and biological molecules, such as DNA and proteins.

 In spite of the extraordinary diversity of living things, all cells contain essentially the same kinds of biological molecules.
 The biological molecules we use most often in biotechnology are DNA and proteins.
-Virtually all living cells contain genetic material, deoxyribonucleic acid (DNA).
+Virtually all living cells contain genetic material known as deoxyribonucleic acid (DNA).
 DNA provides instructions for making other cells and performing cellular tasks.
 DNA contains the information, but proteins provide the building materials for making new cells and are also the workers that carry out DNA's work orders.
 Each cell in every living thing contains a work force of thousands of different kinds of proteins, assigned to particular tasks.
 The DNA contains the instructions for making proteins and coordinating their activities.

 Cells and biological molecules are extraordinarily specific in their interactions.
 Because of this specificity, the tools and techniques of biotechnology are precise and are tailored to operate in known, predictable ways.
 As a result, the products of biotechnology will be better targeted to solving specific problems, generating gentler or fewer side effects and having fewer unintended consequences.
 Specific, precise, predictable.
 Those are the words that best describe today's biotechnology.